 The file CohortProfile contains all target persons of the panel sample.
 These are all targets with an initial agreement to participation.
-For each respondent in each wave, the CohortProfile contains meta information like the ID of the institution (ID_i), various variables indicating participation (tx80220), availability of survey (tx80521), or availability of test data (tx80522).
-Furthermore, there are variables on the date of competencies tests (testy, testm) and the date of interview (testy, testm) beeing conducted.
+For each respondent in each wave, the CohortProfile contains meta information like the ID of the institution (ID\i), various variables indicating participation (tx80220), availability of survey (tx80521), or availability of test data (tx80522).
+In addition, there are variables of the dates when the competence tests (testm/y) and the interview (totm/y/d) took place.